 1. Purpose of policy

-The purpose of this policy is to plan for, respond to and manage incidents that impact the University and members of the University community.
-The Critical Incident Management – Governing Policy and supporting procedures are part of the University's broader protection, resilience, and sustainability system.(1) The purpose of this suite of documents is to identify and respond to critical incidents, mitigate the loss of University assets and operations, protect the University’s reputation, reduce the impact on our people, the community and the environment and return to business-as-usual as soon as practical.
+1.1 The purpose of this policy is to plan for, respond to and manage incidents that impact the University and members of the University community.
+The Critical Incident Management – Governing Policy and supporting procedures are part of the University's broader protection, resilience, and sustainability system.(1) The purpose of this suite of documents is to identify and respond to critical incidents, mitigate the loss of University assets and operations, protect the University’s reputation, reduce the impact on the University’s people, the community and the environment and return to business-as-usual as soon as practical.

-Under this policy, all areas of the University are required to have adequate response plans and procedures in place that are relevant for their operational areas and consistent with this Critical Incident Management – Governing Policy and procedures.
+1.2 Under this policy, all areas of the University are required to have adequate response plans and procedures in place that are relevant for their operational areas and consistent with this Critical Incident Management – Governing Policy and procedures.

 2. Policy scope and application

 Please refer to the University’s Glossary of Terms for policies and procedures.
-Terms and definitions identified below are specific to these procedures and are critical to its effectiveness:
+Terms and definitions identified below are specific to this policy and are critical to its effectiveness: